Family Risk Management – 3 Important Tips

 Family Risk Management

-For those of you who negotiated domestic contracts such as cohabitation agreements (or “prenups”), and separation agreements there may be obligations which continue after the documents are signed.
+For those of you who negotiated domestic contracts such as cohabitation agreements (or “prenups”), and separation agreements there may be obligations that continue after the documents are signed.
 Don’t toss the document in your safety deposit box and forget about it.

 To reduce the risk of missing important deadlines to act or critical dates to review your support obligations, follow these 3 tips: